Sign in to view your journeys, link your Nectar card and more

 Delay repay is a national scheme that entitles you to compensation if you have experienced delays during your train journey.
 We're happy to take part and think it's the least we can do to make up for any inconvenience caused.

 Use the online Delay Repay portal below for the faster way to receive a response to your claim.
 Please be aware that claims submitted via the post may take longer to review.

 Due to recent disruption, we are currently receiving high volumes of submissions and it may take up to 20 working days for us to get back to you.
 Please don’t resubmit your claim during this time – we promise we will process your request as soon as we can.
 Thank you for your patience.

-If you arrive at your final destination, delayed for 30 minutes or more, you are entitled to Delay Repay Compensation.
+If you arrive at your final destination, delayed for 30 minutes or more (or 15 minutes from February 2nd 2020), you are entitled to Delay Repay Compensation.
 These levels are set by the Department for Transport:

 Claims must be made within 28 days of journey date and make sure you keep hold of your train tickets - we need these to work out how much compensation to give you.

-Use the table below to calculate the amount of Delay Repay Compensation you're entitled to.
+Use the table below to calculate the amount of Delay Repay Compensation you're entitled to (Note: Delay Repay 15 doesn't come into affect until February 2nd 2020).
 Divide the cost of your Season Ticket type over the number underneath delay times:

 Automated Delay Repay (ADR) is available if you've bought an Advance ticket through tpexpress.co.uk or our TPExpress app.